World Solar Challenge: 2019

-The 2019 WSC was held from 13–20 October.
+The 2019 WSC was held from 13 to 20 October.
 53 teams from 24 countries entered the competition, featuring the same three classes, Challenger (30 teams), Cruiser (23 teams) and Adventure.
-In the Challenger class, Agoria Solar Team won their first ever World Solar Challenge.
+In the Challenger class, Agoria Solar Team (formerly Punch Powertrain) won for the first time.
 Tokai University Solar Car Team finished in second place.

 In the Cruiser class, Solar Team Eindhoven won their fourth consecutive title.
-Despite flipping, crashing, and ruining their car multiple times, Team Sonnenwagen Aachen and friends still managed to beat other teams.
+Despite multiple incidents on the road, Team Sonnenwagen Aachen managed to beat other teams and finished in 6th position.

 Several teams had mishaps.
-Vattenfall was leading when their car Nuna caught fire.
+Vattenfall was leading when their car Nuna X caught fire.
 The driver was uninjured, but the vehicle was destroyed.
 It was the first no-finish for that team in 20 years.
 Others were badly affected by strong winds.

 Dutch team Twente was leading the journey at 100 km/h, when their car was forced off the road by winds and rolled over.
 The driver was taken to hospital.
-Within 30 minutes team Sonnenwagen was also blown off the road north of Coober Pedy, the driver was not hurt.
+Within 30 minutes team Sonnenwagen Aachen was also blown off the road north of Coober Pedy, the driver was not hurt.
 An 80 km/h speed limit was then imposed by event officials, lifted when conditions improved.
 The day before, wind damage to solar panels put the team from Western Sydney University out of the challenge.
 The driver of Agoria from Belgium escaped injury when their vehicle was "uprooted" at 100 km/h (62 mph) by severe winds, but still went on to win the Challenger class.